alexylem/myphotos/README.md

 2. Create `config.php` from a copy of `config.default.php`
 3. Fill-in `config.php` with your settings & Google API Key
 4. Login and click on Update Library

+### Update your version of MyPhotos

+1. Pull updates using `git pull --recurse-submodules`

 ## Report an issue